DAC Chip: Cirrus Logic CS43198 (Dual)

 LISTENING EQUIPMENT USED IMPARTED HUGE INFLUENCE TO THE SOUND IMPRESSIONS & RATING

-- Euphonic crisp, rich articulate timbre, hint of warmth, lush yet neutral
+- Euphonic crisp, rich articulate timbre, hint of warmth, very vibrant

 - Pristine Treble textures with breathtaking decays, rich airiness